MaRDI4NFDI/docker-wikibase/README.md

 ------
 Build on local machine: `docker build -t ghcr.io/mardi4nfdi/docker-backup:main .`

-Build on CI: image is built automatically on push to main.
+Build on CI: image is tested and built automatically on push to main.

 Configuration
 -------------